 Introduction to environmental quality and the technical background necessary for understanding environmental issues, controlling environmental degradation, and preserving air and water quality.
 Material balance concepts for tracking substances in environmental and engineering systems.

-CEE 73 Understanding Water: Tools and Approaches from Science and Engineering
+CEE 73 Foundations of Water Science and Engineering

 3 units; D. Fong, A. Pieja and A. Robertson

 Water physics and chemistry shape our world.
 Without water there is no life, no biology.
 This class provides an introduction to these basic sciences as applied to water and considers how they interact to give water its critical role in the processes that sustain, and sometimes poison, our planet.
 We will explore both the natural world and the engineered systems critical to civilization.